Institute for Communicative and Cognitive Neurosciences: Description

 Institute for Communicative and Cognitive Neurosciences (ICCONS) is an autonomous not-for-profit neuroscience specialty hospital & research institute located at Shoranur, Palakkad district.
-It has a branch in Pulayanarkotta, Thiruvananthapuram.
-Dr. P. A. Suresh is the director of both the institutes.
+Another centre located in Pulayanarkotta, Thiruvananthapuram.
+Dr. P. A. Suresh is the founder director of ICCONS.
+The second director of ICCONS was Dr. Sanjeev V Thomas.
 The Kerala state Minister of Health is the Chairman of the Governing Council, the Minister of Social Justice is the co-chairman and the Secretary of the Department of Health is the chairman of the executive committee.

-Founded in 1998, the institute is led by an integrated team of neurologists, speech-language pathologists, audiologists, clinical psychologists and physiotherapists.
-Linguistic disorders affecting children, autism, Attention deficit hyperactivity disorder, mental retardation, metabolic genetic disorder, abnormalities of the nervous system, Rett Syndrome, Asperger's Syndrome, Landau–Kleffner syndrome, aphasia and dementia are treated and rehabilitated in the ICCONS.
+Founded in 1998, the institute is led by an integrated team of neurologists, speech-language pathologists, audiologists, clinical psychologists and physiotherapists. language disorders affecting children, autism, Attention deficit hyperactivity disorder, intellectual disability, metabolic genetic disorder, abnormalities of the nervous system, Rett syndrome, Landau–Kleffner syndrome, aphasia and dementia are treated and rehabilitated in the ICCONS.
 ICCONS is the only institution in India with facilities for the treatment, rehabilitation and research of cerebral neurological disorders and diseases.

 On September 25, 2019, ICCONS signed a research collaboration agreement with Indian Institute of Technology Palakkad to carry out a research and development programme on Assistive and Rehabilitation Technology.